Subtasks are perfect for those many-headed tasks that require more than a couple steps and need more than one assignee.

 A task can contain multitudes and when the scope changes, it’s useful to break it down into more manageable pieces using subtasks.
 Like regular tasks, you can assign them to divide up the work, set start and due dates to keep things on schedule, and start a discussion using the subtask comment field.
 You can also turn a subtask that outgrows its parent task into a regular task to keep your work moving forward.

 To get started, first set up the parent task with the necessary details (task name, assignee, start or due date, etc.) and click into the subtask field.
 Then enter a name in the subtask field and hit Enter on your keyboard.
+Please note that there is a 255 character limit on task and subtask names.
 If you want to add an assignee or due date, just Tab over or click the icons next to the subtask field.

 Tip: To create a subtask via quick tasks hold Shift-Return on your keyboard after you’ve entered the quick task name of the parent task.
 You can also hover over the task name when it’s been saved and click the “Add Subtasks” icon.